carlo-monti/Sx4/readme.md

 A wrapping can contain more than one module.
 In this case a **[main_connection_ext_dual]** object (or triple, ...) should be used.
 The first parameter is the path to the wrapping and the other parameters are a sequence of ID and OSC name.
 I.e. the object **[main_connection_ext_dual ./brds_synth/brds_synt_wrap_with_effects.pd 0 brds 2 brdseff]** loads the wrapping containing the brds synth and the quad effects modules.
 The brds synth will have a ID of 0 and receives the OSC messages as `brds` and the quad effects module will have a ID of 2 and receives the OSC messages as `brdseff`.
 Inside the wrapping the module should have objects such as **[r sub1]**, **[r sub2]**, ... and one **[stdout]** object.

+The loading/saving of presets (or sequences...) is done with two objects:

+* **[load_preset]**: this objects takes one or two arguments.
+The first one is the table where the preset has to be written into (usually presets_$0).

+The second one (optional) is the preset file specification (i.e. _seq).
+It must be initialized with two parameters: the ID (2nd inlet) and the current_path (3rd inlet).

+As an example, the object **[load_preset presets_$0 _seq], with parameters ID = 2 and current_path = "/path/to/preset" works in this way: whenever it receives a number (say 5) on the first inlet it will read the file

+/path/to/preset/2/5_seq.txt into the table presets_$0 and after that it will iterate the index-values pair of that table from the outlet.

+Usually a sound module has a preset_$0 table and it will save only one preset in the folder identified by its ID (i.e. /presets/2/5.txt is the preset 5 of the module with ID 2).
+The generation module may need to store other things

+such as the sequence.
+This is done with another load_preset object that has a second argument that represent the filename specification: something that

+is appended to the txt filename (as in the example above).

+* **[save_preset]**: this object takes two arguments.
+The first is the table and the second is the number of preset values that has to be saved.

+Similarly to the load_preset object, it needs ID and current_path as parameters.
+Whenever it receives a number in its 1st inlet, it will collect

+the preset values stored in the preset table

 ## TouchOSC

 Sx4 can be used directly loading the PureData patch.
 It is also possible to use it in a client/server setting loading the patch without the GUI and using a OSC controller such as TouchOSC.
 In the main folder there is a `control.tosc` file that does this.